White House Initiative on Asian Americans, Native Hawaiians, and Pacific Islanders: President's Advisory Commission on Asian Americans, Native Hawaiians, and Pacific Islanders

-The President's 25-member Advisory Commission on Asian Americans, Native Hawaiians, and Pacific Islanders is co-chaired by the Health and Human Services Secretary and a second head of an executive department or agency designated by the President.
-As of 2022, Health and Human Services Secretary Xavier Becerra and U.S. Trade Representative Ambassador Katherine Tai co-chair the Advisory Commission.
+The President's 25-member Advisory Commission on Asian Americans, Native Hawaiians, and Pacific Islanders was co-chaired by the Health and Human Services Secretary and a second head of an executive department or agency designated by the President.
+As of 2022, Health and Human Services Secretary Xavier Becerra and U.S. Trade Representative Ambassador Katherine Tai co-chaired the Advisory Commission.

-The 25 member commission consists of leaders appointed by the President who reflect the rich diversity of AA and NHPI communities throughout the United States.
-The members work across a variety of sectors reflecting the need for increased equity for the AA and NHPI community in the United States.
-The members of the commission are: Xavier Becerra, Katherine Tai, Sonal Shah, Amy Agbayani, Teresita Batayola, Ajay Bhutoria, Luisa Blue, Kimberly Chang, Emily Chen, Kerry Doi, Grace Huang, Victoria Huynh, Mia Ives-Rublee, Kamal Kalsi, Michelle Ka'uhane, Daniel Dae Kim, Kevin D. Kim, Sarah Kim, Simon Pang, Ai-jen Poo, Naheed Qureshi, Raynald Samoa, Smita N. Shah, Robert A. Underwood, and KaYing Yang.
+The 25-member commission consisted of leaders appointed by the President who reflect the rich diversity of AA and NHPI communities throughout the United States.
+The members worked across a variety of sectors reflecting the need for increased equity for the AA and NHPI community in the United States.
+The members of the commission were: Xavier Becerra, Katherine Tai, Sonal Shah, Amy Agbayani, Teresita Batayola, Ajay Bhutoria, Luisa Blue, Kimberly Chang, Emily Chen, Kerry Doi, Grace Huang, Victoria Huynh, Mia Ives-Rublee, Kamal Kalsi, Michelle Ka'uhane, Daniel Dae Kim, Kevin D. Kim, Sarah Kim, Simon Pang, Ai-jen Poo, Naheed Qureshi, Raynald Samoa, Smita N. Shah, Robert A. Underwood, and KaYing Yang.

-The Commission provides advice to the President on:
+The Commission provided advice to the President on: